 Act 2:37 Now when they heard this, they were cut to the heart, and said to Peter and the rest of the apostles, "Men and brethren, what shall we do?"

-These devout Jews (no longer the people of God were considered as the world) were convicted (cut to the heart) of sin, of righteousness and of judgment.
+The devout Jews who lost their status as the people of God were now considered as 'the world'.
+They were convicted (cut to the heart) by the Holy Spirit.

 John 16:8 "And when He (Holy Spirit) has come, He will convict the world of sin, and of righteousness, and of judgment:

 Salvation of Devout Jews

 Acts 2:38-39 Then Peter said to them, "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.
 For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call."